Instrument/instrument-serif/README.md

 # Instrument Serif

-> A condensed, display serif designed for the [Instrument](https://instrument.com) brand, and open-sourced for you.
+> A condensed, display serif designed for the [Instrument](https://instrument.com) brand and open-sourced for you.

 ![Drag Racing](./docs/1-header.gif)